- Search The Registry

-On this date in 1898, Marita Bonner was born.
+On this date, in 1898, Marita Bonner was born.
 She was a Black writer

 One of four children, Bonner was born in Boston to Joseph Andrew and Mary Anne (Noel) Bonner.
-She was raised and educated in Boston, attended Brookline School, where she received musical training, and began mastering German.
+She was raised and educated in Boston, attended Brookline School, received musical training, and began mastering German.
 In 1918, she entered Radcliff College and was absorbed in English and comparative literature.

-Attending at a time when Black students were routinely denied dormitory accommodations, Bonner commuted to campus.
+Attending at a time when black students were routinely denied dormitory accommodations, Bonner commuted to campus.
 Nevertheless, she succeeded, winning the Radcliff song competitions in 1918 and 1922.
 She also continued to study musical composition and German literature.
 While still a student, Bonner taught at a high school in Cambridge.

 After she graduated from Radcliff in 1922, she moved to Washington, D.C., where she continued to teach.
-Bonner also became closely associated with poet, playwright, and composer Georgia Douglas Johnson, whose "S" Street salon was an important gathering place for many of the writers and artists associated with the New Negro Renaissance of the 1920s.
+Bonner also became closely associated with poet, playwright, and composer Georgia Douglas Johnson, whose "S" Street salon was an important gathering place for many writers and artists associated with the New Negro Renaissance of the 1920s.
 She also began to publish her writing in journals like “The Crisis,” the publication of the National Association for the Advancement of Colored People (NAACP), and “Opportunity,” the official journal of the Urban League.
 Her first published pieces, “Hands” and “On Being Young, a Woman-and Colored,” appeared in 1925.
 Bonner's early essays, sketches, stories, and plays are notable for their brief, sometimes fragmentary character, lyricism, and experimental quality.